Lukas Franks PI

 “Yeah.”

 “Too bad for you.
-And very stupid of him, if you ask me.”
+And very stupid of him if you ask me.”

-“So you found your missing person,” Shorty said.
-We stood out in front of the trailer.
+“So you found your missing person,” DS Dahl said.
+We stood in a pool of light out in front of the trailer.
 “Congratulations.
 Too bad he’s dead.”
+This time two bodies.
+And a fucking mess.
 His face kept changing colors in the flashing cop car lights.
 He lit a Yeheyuan and offered me the pack.
 I took one.

-“She’s dead,” I said, “I think that’s what she’d prefer.”
+She’s dead,” I said, “I think that’s what she’d prefer.”

 “Yeah, right.
 Whatever.
 You okay?” he gestured at my arm.
 Blood was seeping through a bandage.